ELODI: Ensemble Logit Difference Inhibition for Positive-Congruent Training: Abstract

 \section{Abstract}

-Negative flips are errors introduced in a classification system when a legacy model is replaced with a new one.
-Existing methods to reduce the negative flip rate (NFR) either do so at the expense of overall accuracy using model distillation, or use ensembles, which multiply inference cost prohibitively.
-We present a method to train a classification system that achieves paragon performance in both error rate and NFR, at the inference cost of a single model.
-Our method introduces a generalized distillation objective, Logit Difference Inhibition (LDI), that penalizes changes in the logits between the new and old model, without forcing them to coincide as in ordinary distillation.
-LDI affords the model flexibility to reduce error rate along with NFR.
-The method uses a homogeneous ensemble as the reference model for LDI, hence the name {\em Ensemble LDI}, or ELODI.
-The reference model can then be substituted with a single model at inference time.
-The method leverages the observation that negative flips are typically not close to the decision boundary, but often exhibit large deviations in the distance among their logits, which are reduced by ELODI.
+Negative flips are errors introduced in a classification system when a legacy model is updated.
+Existing methods to reduce the negative flip rate (NFR) either do so at the expense of overall accuracy by forcing a new model to imitate the old models, or use ensembles, which multiply inference cost prohibitively.
+We analyze the role of ensembles in reducing NFR and observe that they remove negative flips that are typically not close to the decision boundary, but often exhibit large deviations in the distance among their logits.
+Based on the observation, we present a method, called Ensemble Logit Difference Inhibition (\elodi), to train a classification system that achieves paragon performance in both error rate and NFR, at the inference cost of a single model.
+The method distills a homogeneous ensemble to a single student model which is used to update the classification system. \elodi also introduces a generalized distillation objective, Logit Difference Inhibition (LDI), which only penalizes the logit difference of a subset of classes with the highest logit values.
+On multiple image classification benchmarks, model updates with \elodi demonstrate superior accuracy retention and NFR reduction.